hadimostafapour/react-native-navigation-rtl/README.md

 - [Contributing](/docs/docs/WorkingLocally.md)

 # Installation
-As `react-native-navigation` is a native navigation library - integrating it into your app will require editing native files.
+As `react-native-navigation-rtl` is a native navigation library - integrating it into your app will require editing native files.
 Follow the installation guides in the [documentation](https://wix.github.io/react-native-navigation/).

+> Follow official installation instructions, but instead of `react-native-navigation` install `react-native-navigation-rtl` package.